Football and 3D printing

 The stress test of the football stadiums of the 2022 World Cup, Qatar

 Anyone who likes stadiums may find it interesting how to test stadiums built on the Qatar world with 3D printing.
-And what other data can be extracted other than how the building that will look in 3D?
+And what other data can be extracted other than how the building will look in 3D?

 The College of Engineering at Qatar University prepares 1: 300 models of the stadiums.
 The models are printed in smaller parts and then assembled later.
 The primary purpose of the model is to perform aerodynamic tests in a wind tunnel.
 In Qatar, there are very extreme weather conditions and they would like to minimize potential damage. (source: The Peninsula)